-The socioeconomic data developed for the Year 2045 Update shall be prepared by Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area staff for both Base Year 2015 and Future Year 2045.
-Base year 2015 data shall be developed by using information obtained from the 2015 American Community Survey, 2017 National Household Travel Survey Florida Add-on program, Info USA employment data, Chamber of Commerce Employment Statistics, State of Florida Agency for Workforce Innovation and Property Appraiser records where necessary.
+The CONSULTANT shall prepare the socioeconomic data for the Year 2050 Update for both Base Year 2020 and Future Year 2050.
+Base year 2020 data shall be developed by using information obtained from the 2020 Census, current 2017 National Household Travel Survey Florida Add-on program, Info USA employment data, Chamber of Commerce Employment Statistics, State of Florida Agency for Workforce Innovation and Property Appraiser records where necessary.
+The socioeconomic shall include population, percent dwelling units not occupied by permanent residents, percent dwelling units vacant, population in dwelling units and occupied by permanent residents, vehicles per household, hotel/motel units, occupied hotel/motel units, total employment by place of work, industrial employment by place of work, commercial employment by place of work, service employment by place of work, school enrollment, and short-term and long-term parking costs.

-The scope of services for this plan update shall include testing and evaluating one future land use scenario developed by Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area staff.
-This scenario represents the most realistic forecast of where people shall live and work in Alachua County in the Year 2045 based upon currently adopted comprehensive plans.
+The CONSULTANT shall test and evaluate one future land use scenario that represents the most realistic forecast of where people shall live and work in Alachua County in the Year 2050 based upon currently adopted comprehensive plans.

-Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and the CONSULTANT shall also work with the University of Florida to develop specific socioeconomic data related to model production and attraction rates for the University of Florida campus and surrounding areas.
-Specific information regarding campus trip generation rates, mode splits and auto occupancy rates shall be included in the Year 2045 Update by the CONSULTANT.
+The CONSULTANT shall also work with the University of Florida to develop specific socioeconomic data related to model production and attraction rates for the University of Florida campus and surrounding areas.
+Specific information regarding campus trip generation rates, mode splits and auto occupancy rates shall be included in the Year 2050 Update by the CONSULTANT.

-The CONSULTANT shall assist Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area in review of this data, perform necessary edit checks and make any corrections as may be required by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
-Additionally, the CONSULTANT shall deliver all zonal data (ZDATA) in Florida Standard Urban Transportation Modeling Structure format and in ArcMap shapefile format for the traffic analysis zone and boundary maps.
+The CONSULTANT shall review this data and perform necessary edit checks.
+Additionally, the CONSULTANT shall deliver all zonal data (ZDATA) in Florida Standard Urban Transportation Modeling Structure format and in Geographic information system shapefile format for the traffic analysis zone and boundary maps.

 The CONSULTANT shall obtain data relating to travel demand for airports, intermodal facilities, recreation areas, significant commercial activity centers and freight distribution facilities.
 The intent is to accumulate sufficient data suitable for adequately analyzing the trip production and attraction as well as accessibility to such facilities.
-Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and the CONSULTANT shall coordinate the development of this list with the City of Gainesville, Alachua County and the Florida Department of Transportation.
+The CONSULTANT shall coordinate the development of this list with the City of Gainesville, Alachua County and the Florida Department of Transportation.